dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-04-27-dear-family-dear-friends.md

 ink naming any other coin.
 All I will say about Bitcoin's copy-cats is this: do not touch them.
 While the Siren's song of shitcoins is hard to resist, [they are called shitcoins] for a reason.
 Bitcoin [can't be copied].
-It is a [path-dependent invention]in a winner-takes-all environment.
+It is a [path-dependent-invention] in a winner-takes-all environment.

 > "There is bitcoin, and then there is shitcoin."
 >